Tom Cruise Envious Of Ex Katie Holmes’ Romance With Jamie Foxx — Wants To Find His Own Love

 “Katie’s relationship with Jamie has made Tom take a look at his own relationship history and take stock of his own failures,” a source close to Tom shares with HollywoodLife.com EXCLUSIVELY.
 “Tom is bothered that Katie is so happy with someone else.
 Tom would love to find his own true love, someone he can share the rest of his life with too.
 At one time, Tom believed Katie was that woman.
 Now he wonders if he will ever be able to find true love again.”
 Aww!
 Poor Tom!
 With a career like his under his belt it’s hard to imagine he’s struggling to find a date, but that’s not true love.

 At the moment, Tom is recovering from a devastating injury while filming Mission: Impossible 6.
 He broke his ankle in two places while jumping from one London rooftop to another during filming in August.
 This means production on the film will be delayed by months and Tom has to stay off of his ankle!
 Talk about the wrong time to have your ex debut their relationship to the world!
-Perhaps when he heals up, he’ll be able to find support to get through this challenging time!
+Perhaps when he heals up, he’ll be able to find support to get through this challenging time.

 HollywoodLifers, are YOU hoping Tom finds love again?
 Tell us your thoughts below!